parkerhorn/lennyandparker.com/README.md

 # lennyandparker.com

-Full-stack wedding platform showcasing enterprise .NET 8 microservice architecture, modern SvelteKit frontend, and automated Azure DevOps deployment pipelines.
+Full-stack wedding platform showcasing enterprise .NET 8 microservice architecture, modern SvelteKit frontend, and automated Azure DevOps deployment pipelines for the purpose of keeping track of who is coming to our wedding!

 ## Architecture